 Free Unjolee Moore!

-Updates and Next Steps: Pack the Court March 21st
+Updates and Next Steps: Pack the Court, date tba

-In the fight to #FreeUnjolee, Attorney Daniel Murphy has challenged Judge Don Poole’s denial of Mr.Moore’s relief in the court of appeals, and Unjolee Moore has been granted a second post-conviction hearing for March 21st, 2019.
+In the fight to #FreeUnjolee, Attorney Daniel Murphy has challenged Judge Don Poole’s denial of Mr.Moore’s relief in the court of appeals, and Unjolee Moore has been granted a second post-conviction hearing, date to be announced.
 On August 13th of 2018, Attorney Murphy presented concrete evidence that clearly supports our beloved community member, son, and brother in his effort to be granted a new trial.
 Unjolee Moore has lost eight years of his life because of a wrongful conviction; misconduct by the Chattanooga Police Department; and the highly ineffective council of state appointed Attorney Garth Best.

 Page 24 of Judge Poole’s memorandum states, “Mr. Moore’s trial counsel, Attorney Garth Best, was said to have reviewed phone records, but not the phone records (Exhibits 1-3) presented during the post-conviction hearing, ‘which include post-conviction counsel’s notes’.”
 This is incorrect.
 Attorney Garth Best stated during the hearing that there were no cell phone records in the master case file when he was the defense attorney on this case.
 This can be further confirmed in Mr. Moore’s original trial transcript in which Attorney Best asked Detective Wenger where the phone records were located.
 The handwritten notes on the phone records were not made by post-conviction counsel.
 The phone records came from the master case file that was composed of documents from the State, the DA, Detective Wenger, and any other police officials that were involved in the investigative process of this case.
 Detective Wenger and the DA’s office possessed these phone records and knew in 2010 that Mr. Moore was innocent, based off of the phone records that they produced.